 The Forge was set up by George Faber in 2014.
 Previously, George ran Company Pictures, which he co-founded in 1998 with Charlie Pattinson.
 During his 12 years there, the company grew into one of the UK’s largest, most successful and highly regarded UK drama indies, winning Golden Globes, EMMYs, BAFTAs and RTS Awards for its wide-ranging productions including Shameless, Skins, Elizabeth I, Generation Kill, The Shadow Line, The Devil’s Whore, The Village, Wild At Heart, The Life and Death of Peter Sellers, A Room for Romeo Brass and Morvern Callar.
 Prior to his time at Company Pictures, George was Head of Single Drama for the BBC.

 Before joining The Forge, George was an executive producer at the BBC, where he developed a raft of projects, including the 2016 adaptation of War and Peace for BBC1.
 He produced Sarah Phelps’ BAFTA and EMMY winning adaptation of Great Expectations, Sandy Welch’s adaptation of Emma, two series of Silent Witness, and EastEnders.
-George executive produced The Forge’s inaugural production, National Treasure for Channel 4, written by award-winning writer Jack Thorne; also for Channel 4 George executive produced Ackley Bridge, which has recently been commissioned for a second series, to air in 2018.
-Currently he is executive producing Kiri, also by Jack Thorne and for Channel 4, as well as working across many of the company’s developments.
+George executive produced The Forge’s inaugural production, National Treasure for Channel 4, written by award-winning writer Jack Thorne, as well as the recent Jack Thorne mini-series, Kiri.
+Also for Channel 4 George executive produced Ackley Bridge, the second series of which is currently in production and will air later on in 2018.

 Kate joined the Forge from Company Pictures where she was an Executive Producer.
-Her current slate includes The Miniaturist, The Spinning Heart and The Three and she will continue to specialise in sourcing and developing projects primarily but not exclusively from books.
 Previous notable successes include finding Slumdog Millionaire and Salmon Fishing in the Yemen as unpublished manuscripts as part of ten years in the film industry for Film 4, UKFC, Free Range Films, Kudos Pictures, Seesaw and Aardman.
 Prior to this she was an award winning Theatre Director working at the RSC, The Young Vic and the National Theatre in Poland.
 Kate is freelance and also has her own company Feet Films Ltd which currently has four feature films in development.
+Recently she executive produced the adaptation of Jessie Burton's bestselling novel, The Miniaturist, for BBC1 and is currently working on The Three, based on the epic thriller by Sarah Lotz.

 Annelise joined The Forge in 2014, managing its initial set up through to its current structure.
-Prior to joining The Forge, Annelise was Executive and Communications Manager at North One Television, one of the UK’s largest independent media companies, supporting the CEO and responsible for all aspects of press, publicity and marketing for the business.
+Prior to joining The Forge, Annelise was Executive and Communications Manager at North One Television, one of the UK’s largest independent media companies.
 She also previously worked for all3media international in their Press and Marketing team.
 Annelise is responsible for the Company Management of The Forge, overseeing its business and production operations.

 Stephanie joined The Forge in 2017 from New Pictures and All3media where she was the Head of Finance.
 Prior to this, she held various senior finance positions within Chellomedia (Liberty Global’s channel division) and was actively involved in its sale to AMC Networks.
 Following the sale, she became the Finance Director of the Liberty Global Content division.